luisfredgs/cnn-hierarchical-network-for-document-classification/README.md

 Pre-trained FastText word embeddings can be downloaded in [https://www.kaggle.com/luisfredgs/wiki-news-300d-1m-subword](https://www.kaggle.com/luisfredgs/wiki-news-300d-1m-subword)

-To run notebook on Google Colab you don't need download these files.
+To run this notebook on Google Colab you don't need download these files.
 Type your kaggle username and API key during cell execution and wait.
 Will done.

 ## Requirements